AntiXeon/hARMful/docs/about.md

 * **HOPE**: Handy OpenGL and Physics Engines
 * **SPITE**: Saving and Parsing Images, Texts and Extra

 The logo of the engine is inspired by the pun of its name.
-It represents a *box jellyfish*  that is know to be a cube-shaped medusae.
+It represents a *box jellyfish*  that is know to be a dangerous cube-shaped medusae.
 As one knows, cubes are among the simpliest shapes in 3D worlds, so that is symbolize my wish to create an easy-to-use 3D engine as well.
 But the representation of the box jellyfish is intented to remind a microcontroller unit as well with its numerous pins.

 That's it, you know the secrets of the hARMful project!